steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. building projects based on best practices and transfer this knowledge across the organization.
   1. improving the organization's software quality and operations (-> documentation).

-Therefore, architecture review processes formalize different steps, involved parties, or input and output to architecture reviews.
+Therefore, architecture review processes formalize different steps, the parties involved, or input and output to architecture reviews.
 Over the last decades, different architecture review processes have emerged.

-As every such process can be modified and adapted to the unique requirements of a specific company, we will focus on three different "prototypical" processes that are described in literature and at the Web:
+As every such process can be modified and adapted to the unique requirements of a specific company, we will focus on three different prototypical processes that are described in literature:
   1. The "Classical" Architecture Review process explained by Maranzano et al. in {% cite Maranzano2005 %}.
   1. The Architecture Decision Records (ADR) initially described by Nygard in {% cite Nygard2011 %}.
   1. The Lightweight Request for Comment (RFC)/Design Document approach explained in {% cite Ubl2020 %}, {% cite Winters2020 %}, {% cite Orosz2020 %}, {% cite Orosz2021 %}, {% cite Zimmermann2019 %}, {% cite Gonchar2020 %}, and {% cite Mozilla2020 %} from the perspectives of different organizations - sometimes called Lightweight RFC and sometimes Design Document approach.
 The approach has also been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %}.

 In the next sections, we will describe these three different prototypical architecture review processes.
-But before we start to explain these prototypical architecture review processes, we have to look shortly at different ways to organize architecture work in an organization.
+But before we start to explain the prototypical architecture review processes, we have to look shortly at different ways to organize architecture work in an organization.
-Essentially, we try to look at who is doing architecture work.

-# Who is Organizing Architecture in your Organization
+## Who is Organizing Architecture in your Organization

 In {% cite Hohpe2021 %}, Hohpe explains the different options of organizing architecture in organizations.
 He summarizes four options using a model based on Plöd as well as Toth {% cite Toth2020 %}: